Solving social issues related to food through business

 We also promote a number of social activities outside of our main business.
 For example, after the Great East Japan Earthquake, we were involved in the launch of Eat and Energize the East, an organization that matches Tohoku producers with nationwide food product distributors and develops original food products.
 This organization distributed approximately ¥15.0 billion over five years.

-In addition, we launched WeSupport, a program that provides food products to medical professionals involved in treating coronavirus patients.
-The program gained the support of over 100 food companies and donated food products equivalent to ¥700 million to over 100 hospitals involved in the fight against the pandemic.
+In addition, we launched “WeSupport Medical”, a program that provides food products to medical professionals involved in treating coronavirus patients.
+The program gained the support of over 100 food companies and donated food products equivalent to ¥900 million to over 100 hospitals involved in the fight against the pandemic.
+Furthermore, from 2021, this system is being utilized as "WeSupport Family" to provide support to single-parent households.

 Both initiatives engaged a large number of companies and became platforms for continuing support.